berssain/automation-scripts/email-automations/google-apps-script-manage-emails/README.md

    - Replace `email@accountant.com` with your accountant's email address.

 4. **Run the Script:**
-   - Open Google Apps Script editor in your Google account.
+   - Open Google Apps Script editor by navigating to [Google Apps Script](https://script.google.com).
    - Create a new script and copy-paste the provided code.
    - Save and run the script.